 Prepared messages related to progress reports, upcoming school-family events will be created using clear, easy to understand language (removing academic or industry terms/acronyms whenever possible) and sent via Skylert to registered phone numbers, and email addresses of our families.
-Additional communications will be relayed through medias such as: Twitter, site-based website, teachers' DOJO and REMIND, school newsletters, fliers, and school marquee.
+Additional communications will be relayed through medias such as: Twitter, site-based website, teachers' DOJOs, school newsletters, fliers, and school marquee.

-For those students whose home language is not English, documents will be translated using a free online translation service to the home language of the family or through assistance of district personnel.
+For those students whose home language is not English, documents will be translated using a free online translation service to the home language of the family.